vzasukhin/spi-flasher/README.md

 ```

 Send custom data to device and receive `<response_length>` bytes of response.
+For `custom` command utility doesn't transfer any additianal data via SPI (for other commands
+utility requests ID registers from SPI Flash) and this command can be used for any devices
+with SPI interface (not only for flashes).
 Without `--custom-duplex` will receive data after send:

 ```